 A dedicated server is exactly like it sounds: Your website is stored on a single physical server dedicated to your own personal use.
 You don’t share the server with anyone, you have full rights to the resources of the server, and you can configure the hosting environments to your exact specifications.

-This type of hosting is generally more expensive, but in return you get very high performance and a higher level of security compared to other forms of hosting.
+This type of hosting is generally more expensive, but in return, you get very high performance and a higher level of security compared to other forms of hosting.
+What’s more, it’s the best choice to optimize the Largest Contentful Paint performance, one of the Core Web Vitals metrics.

 Think of dedicated hosting like owning your own house.
 You are the only resident (other than your family, if you have one in this scenario!).
 You can park your car in your own driveway and paint your house whatever color you like.
 But you are ultimately responsible for maintaining your property and it’s up to you to install a security alarm to scare off burglars.